 Year to Date

-In January 2014, Tara made a very strong start to the new year, winning the $10,000 ITF event at Glasgow, defeating Myrtille Georges of France in the final, and next made the quarters of the Sunderland ITF $25,000.
-Tara then made her debut for the British Fed Cup team and won in her first singles rubber in the 9th/10th place playoff against Austria, beating Tamira Paszek 6-2 6-4.
-Tara also went to the quarters at both $25,000 events: Nottingham and Karshi.
-Tara’s best run of the year came on the grass in Karuizawa $25,000, reaching the semi-finals, before being beaten by eventual winner, Jang Su Jeong.
-An injury-clouded summer stunted her momentum into Wimbledon, where she fell short in the first round despite having opportunities against Vera Zvonareva and was knocked out of the doubles on the same day.
+In January 2014, Tara made a very strong start to the new year, winning the $10,000 ITF event at Glasgow, defeating Myrtille Georges of France in the final, as well as reaching the quarters in the doubles.
+She next made the quarters of the Sunderland ITF $25,000.
+Tara then made her debut for the British Fed Cup team and won in Hungary in her first singles rubber in the 9th/10th place playoff against Austria, beating Tamira Paszek 6-2 6-4.

 Tara is well liked by many players, coaches and fans all over the world.
 She trains at GTC Academy at the GTC Gosling centre, in Welwyn Garden City, Hertfordshire.
 Tara supports Manchester United and enjoys watching them whenever the opportunity arises.
 Her favourite food is Japanese and she enjoys all types of music.
 Tara’s hobbies outside of tennis include listening to music and attending festivals, shopping and meeting up with friends.